Offering 0pen and Honest Professional Advice

 The political ideal of equality of opportunity is fundamental to our civilised society, but we are not clones.
 We are all unique individuals.
-There is increasing evidence that our brains are as different, individual as our faces, both in terms of structure and content.
+Our brains are as unique, individual as our faces, both in terms of structure and content.
 Tedd Rose, Harvard University has argued that there is no such thing as average.

-There was a time when all children were segregated at 11 years of age into receiving a grammar school or secondary school education.
+There was a time when all children were segregated, streamed at 11 years of age into receiving a grammar school or secondary school education.
 It was a life sentence.
 The grammar schools took around 30% of the school population.

 Research into working memory illustrates that there is a seven-year spread in children's working memory at the age of seven.
 It trebles in size from the age of fIve to fourteen, but the spread increases as they grow older.
 Most children's working memory is around average.

 Professor Sue Garthcole, Cambridge University brain institute contended working memory was the greatest predictor of children's learning success in maths, languages and science.
 Although children with low working memory can be bright, Michael Eysneck cognitive scientist refers to the correlation between working memory and intelligence at 0.6 as being high.

 Child geniuses have exceptional working memory capacity.
 Sadly there are children at the other end of the spectrum.
 Around two in every class.

 Dyslexia, which relates to a range of conditions, causes working memory problems.
 There is a hereditary influence to condition and there is no simple solution to the problem.
 Not all children with working memory problems have dyslexia, which arises because of a lack of coordination phonological and visual centres of the brain.
 Each is in different hemispheres of the brain

 The harsh reality is that learning, achieving a given level of attainment, fluency, will always be more difficult to achieve for certain children than others, but even when they achieve it, they will still have lower working capacity to use.